Brightscout/mattermost-test-management/data/test-cases/plugins/MS Teams sync/Message sync/Order_of_posts.md

 ---
 # (Required) Ensure all values are filled up
-name: "Order of posts from Teams to MM"
+name: "Order of posts from MS Teams to MM"
 status: Active
 priority: Normal
 folder: Message sync